Meister Eckhart: Erich Fromm

-Carl G. Jung
+Carl Jung

-In Aion, Researches into the Phenomenology of Self Carl G. Jung cites Eckhart approvingly in his discussion of Christ as a symbol of the archetypal self.
+In Aion, Researches into the Phenomenology of Self Carl Jung cites Eckhart approvingly in his discussion of Christ as a symbol of the archetypal self.
 Jung sees Eckhart as a Christian Gnostic:

-Meister Eckhart's theology knows a "Godhead" of which no qualities, except unity and being, can be predicated; it "is becoming," it is not yet Lord of itself, and it represents an absolute coincidence of opposites: "But its simple nature is of forms formless; of becoming becomingless; of beings beingless; of things thingless," etc. Union of opposites is equivalent to unconsciousness, so far as human logic goes, for consciousness presupposes a differentiation into subject and object and a relation between them.
-(Page 193.)
+Meister Eckhart's theology knows a "Godhead" of which no qualities, except unity and being, can be predicated; it "is becoming," it is not yet Lord of itself, and it represents an absolute coincidence of opposites: "But its simple nature is of forms formless; of becoming becomingless; of beings beingless; of things thingless," etc. Union of opposites is equivalent to unconsciousness, so far as human logic goes, for consciousness presupposes a differentiation into subject and object and a relation between them. (p.
+193.)

 As the Godhead is essentially unconscious, so too is the man who lives in God.
 In his sermon on "The Poor in Spirit" (Matt.
 5 : 3), the Meister says: "The man who has this poverty has everything he was when he lived not in any wise, neither in himself, nor in truth, nor in God.
 He is so quit and empty of all knowing that no knowledge of God is alive in him; for while he stood in the eternal nature of god, there lived in him not another: what lived there was himself.
 And so we say this man is as empty of his own knowledge as he was when he was not anything; he lets God work with what he will, and he stands empty as when he came from God."
 Therefore he should love God in the following way: "Love him as he is; a not-God, a not-spirit, a not-person, a not-image; as a sheer, pure, clear One, which he is, sundered from all secondness; and in this One let us sink eternally, from nothing to nothing.
 So help us God.
-Amen."
-(Page 193.)
+Amen." (p.
+193.)

 Jung summed up his view of Eckhart saying:

 The world-embracing spirit of Meister Eckhart knew, without discursive knowledge, the primordial mystical experience of India as well as of the Gnostics, and was itself the finest flower on the tree of the "Free Spirit" that flourished at the beginning of the eleventh century.
 Well might the writings of this Master be buried for six hundred years, for "his time was not yet come."
 Only in the nineteenth century did he find a public at all capable of appreciating the grandeur of his mind.
 (Page 194.)